eqlabs/pathfinder/README.md

 Currently only supports Linux.
 Windows and MacOS support is planned.
 We need access to a full archive Ethereum node operating on the network matching the StarkNet network you wish to run.
 Currently this is either Goerli or Mainnet.

-Before you start, make sure your system is up to date with Curl and Git available
+Before you start, make sure your system is up to date with Curl and Git available:

 ```bash
 sudo apt update